Azure/ARO-HCP/README.md

 # Description
 The RP for the ARO-HCP project.

+The components for HCP are each encpasulated in a top-level directory and each directory contains it's own makefile.

 ## Development setup

 For instructions on building out a dev environment for testing -- Review the [Dev Infrastructure](./dev-infrastructure/docs/development-setup.md) guide